fbpx

 *** – New chapter – ***

-When a major figure of your life dies, you enter a new chapter of your life.
+When a major figure in your life dies, you enter a new chapter of your life.
 It is like starting a new chapter of a book.
-You don’t know what is going to happen–it’s a new chapter.
+You don’t know what is going to happen—it’s a new chapter.
 Some old characters from previous chapters might start acting differently.
 Some new characters might be introduced.

 Just as you wouldn’t pretend to know what will happen when a new chapter of a book starts, you oughtn’t expect to understand right now how things will play out with the loss of your loved one.